 I gave Mike an “I Love #GFHC” button because out of all of the exhibitors at RSNA, he was one of only two companies that are truly focusing on addressing the challenges and difficulties that patients face in radiology.

 Sending a big round of applause to Dr. Holtzman, Mike, and The Holvan Group for using technology to address the needs of patients.

 To create, make, and do something risky that meets the needs of patients.

 This is what GFHC looks like in radiology.

 Work that delivers care at the N of 1.

-As always you can feel free to email me at email@example.com or follow me on Twitter @cancergeek
+As always feel free to email me at email@example.com or follow me on Twitter and Instagram as @cancergeek